JHSchlegel/JHSchlegel/README.md

 # Hi there, I'm Jan! 👋

-I'm a Statistics MSc student at ETH Zurich with a passion for machine learning theory and applications.
+I'm a Statistics MSc student at ETH Zurich with a passion for machine learning theory and applications in healthcare and climate science.
 My interests center around  interpretability, probabilistic machine learning, and generative models, with a particular focus on diffusion models and their theoretical foundations.

 ## Some recent projects I've been working on: